Shipping and Delivery Requirements

-- PLCB purchase order number or shipment (ASN) number;
+- PLCB purchase order number or shipment (ASN) number

-- PLCB permit number;
+- PLCB permit number

-- Total number of cases; and
+- Total number of cases

-- Delivery date.
+- Delivery date

-- For fresh date/expiration date tracked product:
+For fresh date/expiration date tracked product:

-- Fresh/expiration date must be printed on the case.
+- The expiration date must be printed on the case.

 - Unitized pallets (one code per pallet) will be unloaded and put away by the distribution center operator utilizing appropriate equipment.